Parasympathetic nervous system: Cranial nerves

 A separate group of parasympathetic leaving from the pterygopalatine ganglion are the descending palatine nerves (CN V2 branch), which include the greater and lesser palatine nerves.
-The greater palatine parasympathetic synapse on the hard palate and regulate mucus glands located there.
-The lesser palatine nerve synapses at the soft palate and controls sparse taste receptors and mucus glands.
+The greater palatine parasympathetic synapse on the hard palate and regulate mucous glands located there.
+The lesser palatine nerve synapses at the soft palate and controls sparse taste receptors and mucous glands.
 Yet another set of divisions from the pterygopalatine ganglion are the posterior, superior, and inferior lateral nasal nerves; and the nasopalatine nerves (all branches of CN V2, maxillary division of the trigeminal nerve) that bring parasympathetic innervation to glands of the nasal mucosa.
 The second parasympathetic branch that leaves the facial nerve is the chorda tympani.
 This nerve carries secretomotor fibers to the submandibular and sublingual glands.
 The chorda tympani travels through the middle ear and attaches to the lingual nerve (mandibular division of trigeminal, CN V3).
 After joining the lingual nerve, the preganglionic fibers synapse at the submandibular ganglion and send postganglionic fibers to the sublingual and submandibular salivary glands.

 The glossopharyngeal nerve has parasympathetic fibers that innervate the parotid salivary gland.
 The preganglionic fibers depart CN IX as the tympanic nerve and continue to the middle ear where they make up a tympanic plexus on the cochlear promontory of the mesotympanum.
 The tympanic plexus of nerves rejoin and form the lesser petrosal nerve and exit through the foramen ovale to synapse at the otic ganglion.
 From the otic ganglion postganglionic parasympathetic fibers travel with the auriculotemporal nerve (mandibular branch of trigeminal, CN V3) to the parotid salivary gland.